 Use tasks and task groups in the Workflows application to represent your organization’s workflows, steps to complete processes, and the users completing them.
-This article explains:
+This article explains task types and how to create a task group for existing Task schemas to initiate a workflow.

-Before creating a task group, ensure you have at least one task schema.
-To create a task schema, visit Configuring task schemas.
+Tasks and task groups are determined on the Task schema.
+Before creating a task group, ensure you have at least one Task schema.

 Tasks represent the jobs to do in a process or workflow.
 Each task has standard operational properties and custom fields that represent the parameters required to do the job.

-Flowchart execution type: you must complete a linear chain of tasks defined in the flowchart’s task schema.
-To learn more about flowcharts, refer to Configuring flowchart task schemas.
+- Flowchart execution type: you must complete a sequence of tasks defined in the flowchart’s Task schema.
+To learn more about flowcharts, refer to Configuring flowchart Task schemas.

 A task’s status lifecycle determines how it is defined as complete.
 Status lifecycles for tasks are: